-If you work with social media marketing, you probably asked yourself this question:
+If you work in social media marketing, you have probably asked yourself this question:

 How to know if a social media strategy is helping a business reach its goals?

 The answer is simple: social media metrics.

 You can’t afford to ignore them if you want to create an effective digital marketing strategy.

 In this blog post, you’ll discover the top social media metrics to track and how to measure them.